- Platforms: Desktop

 When you publish a 3D model from the BioDigital Human, you are actually exporting it inside what we call the "Human Viewer."
 The Human Viewer can be published as either a standalone link, which can be opened in any browser, or an embed code / iframe, which can embedded inside any webpage.
 Learn more in Which format should I choose when I publish my 3D model?
 This article uses the terms "Viewer" and "3D embed" interchangeably.

-If you publish your 3D embed as fixed, you are establishing a single width and height for your Viewer across all devices, such as 700 pixels by 550 pixels.
+If you publish your 3D embed as fixed, on the other hand, you are establishing a single width and height for your Viewer across all devices, such as 700 pixels by 550 pixels.
 Depending on how and where your embedded models will be accessed, this may result in important tools or parts of the 3D model going off-screen, as you can see below in the smartphone preview.
 In this example, the Viewer is actually wider than the screen.

 What is an aspect ratio and what does it have to do with my 3D model?